-After choosing the right storage facility that fits your needs, it is essential that you pack your belongings in the storage unit correctly.
-We care about your belongings.
-Here are storage tips to consider for preventing damage and how to pack your unit:
+After choosing the right facility to fit your needs, it is essential that you pack your belongings in storage correctly.
+Here are some tips to consider for preventing damage:

 Thoroughly clean, disinfect and dry refrigerators, freezers, stoves and other appliances.
 Appliances with doors can be stored with the door slightly open, and some can be stacked on top of each other.

-Retard rust by wiping down all types of metal surfaces before storing.
-Use a few drops of machine oil to lightly coat these items for preventing rust and possible deterioration in the storage unit.
+Prevent rust by wiping down all types of metal surfaces before storing.
+Use a few drops of machine oil to lightly coat these items for preventing rust and possible deterioration.

 Store clothing on hangers before folding them into cartons.
 Make sure all drapes, curtains, linens and clothing items are washed and dry, or dry cleaned to avoid attracting pests.